Matthew Angelo Harrison: Robota

 General operating support is provided by the Massachusetts Institute of Technology; the Council for the Arts at MIT; Philip S. Khoury, Associate Provost at MIT; the MIT School of Architecture + Planning; the Mass Cultural Council; and many generous individual donors.
 In-kind media sponsorship provided by 90.9 WBUR.
 The Advisory Committee Members of the List Visual Arts Center are gratefully acknowledged.

-Additional support is generously provided by the Henry Moore Foundation.
+Additional support is generously provided by the Henry Moore Foundation and Jessica Silverman, San Francisco.
 The exhibition’s publication is made possible through the generosity of Pamela Joyner & Fred Giuffrida and through the support of the Jane Farver Memorial Fund at MIT List Visual Arts Center.